andrewmoise/grits/README.md

 ln('dev/v1','dev/v2',{ff:1})
 ```

-And then, make edits to `dev/v2`, and then you can observe them at `https://{your server}/grits/v1/content/sites/{your server}/dev/v2/`, and then if you like them you can use another `ln` command to deploy them to `content/` which will place them on the "live site."
+And then, make edits to `dev/v2`, and then you can observe them at `https://{your server}/grits/v1/content/root/sites/{your server}/dev/v2/`, and then if you like them you can use another `ln` command to deploy them to `content/` which will place them onto the "live site."

 Hopefully this all gives the flavor of the intent.
 When you're done, hit Ctrl-C on the backend and the server should shut down cleanly.
 If it hangs because it can't unmount the FUSE mount, just end the processes that are keeping the FUSE mount busy and then unmount it yourself, and the shutdown should continue from there.

-And yes it's on the roadmap to make it runnable via systemctl, and file permissions so that not everyone can see and edit `//sites/{your server}/dev`.
+And yes it's on the roadmap to make it runnable via systemctl, and file permissions so that not everyone can see and edit `/sites/{your server}/dev`.
 Both of those things would be good to add.

-## How It Works
+## How It All Works

 Nomenclature-wise, the system is split into two cooperating pieces: